Higher Connectivity of Tropicalizations: Proof of the Tropical Bertini Theorem

-The map $\rho$ is still induced by coordinate projection from $(K^*)^n$.
-Moreover, if $\mu$ and $\rho$ are chosen so that $\rho|_Y$ has minimal degree, then $\rho|_Y$ would have property PB.
+If $\mu$ is chosen so that $\rho|_Y$ has minimal degree, then $\rho|_Y$ must have property PB.
 Otherwise we can repeat the above argument with $Y$ and $\rho$ in the place of $X$ and $\pi$ to further reduce the degree since

 The isogeny $\mu : (K^*)^d \rightarrow (K^*)^d$ has a natural tropicalization $\trop(\mu) : \RR^d \rightarrow \RR^d$ such that $\trop \circ \mu = \trop(\mu) \circ \trop$ as maps from $(K^*)^d$ to $\RR^d$.
-Then Diagram~\ref{eqn:diag1} tropicalizes as
+Then Diagram~\eqref{eqn:diag1} tropicalizes as

 where $\trop(\mu')$ maps $\trop(Y)$ to $\trop(X)$.

 Since $\trop(\mu)$ and $\trop(\mu')$ are invertible linear maps, the assumption that $P$ is injective on every maximal face of $\trop(X)$ implies that $\trop(\rho)$ is also injective on every maximal face of $\trop(Y)$.
 Therefore $\rho|_Y$ is a finite morphism by Lemma~\ref{l:finite}.
 We can now apply Theorem~\ref{t:FMZ} to $\rho|_Y \colon Y \rightarrow (K^*)^d$.
 Let $\mathcal E$ be the exceptional set in the theorem, which is a union of finitely many proper subtori.
 Then $\trop(\mathcal E)$ is the union of finitely many proper linear subspaces of $\mathbb R^d$.
 The affine rational hyperplanes that are not parallel to any subspace in $\trop(\mathcal E)$ form a dense open subset of $\mathbb{P}^d_\QQ$.
 Let $\overline{H}$ be one such generic hyperplane.
 Let $T \subseteq (K^*)^d$ be the torus such that $\trop(T)$ is a hyperplane parallel to $\overline{H}$.
 For any $s \in (K^*)^d$ with $\val(s) \in \overline{H}$, we have $\trop(s \cdot T) = \overline{H}$.
 By Theorem~\ref{t:FMZ}, $\rho|_Y^{-1}(s \cdot T) \subset Y$ is irreducible.